oluijks/blog.luba.dev/src/data/blog/_affiliates/delonghi-espresso-machine-review.md

 This De’Longhi offered:

-- **One-touch simplicity** — from espresso to latte and americano
+- **One-touch simplicity**, from espresso to latte and americano
-- **Built-in conical burr grinder** — 12 grind settings, fresh flavor
+- **Built-in conical burr grinder**, 12 grind settings, fresh flavor
-- **Automatic milk frothing** — cappuccino and latte at home
+- **Automatic milk frothing**, cappuccino and latte at home
-- **Self-clean brew group and rinse cycle** — maintenance practically handles itself
+- **Self-clean brew group and rinse cycle**, maintenance practically handles itself

-> It’s like your favorite barista slipped into your kitchen—without needing tips.
+> It’s like your favorite barista slipped into your kitchen without needing tips.

 ## 🌅 That First Dawn‑Cup

 Morning dawned softly.
-She leaned across the counter, filling our cups—steam curling like a promise.
+She leaned across the counter, filling our cups, steam curling like a promise.
 We paused.
 Listened to the machine’s low hum.
 Sipped.
 She whispered, “Perfect.”